benpolinsky/el_photography/README.md

 - shop:
  - order mark as shipped
  - order uid to friendly id
- - you need to use the machine you've setup and tested for the order.
-   - finish this off, but refactored a little...
    - order must have purchase date

  - Fill out totals, quantities, add js for quantities